wkhtmltopdf/wkhtmltopdf/downloads.md

 If you're looking for older versions (such as 0.9, 0.10, 0.11), you can find them on [Google Code](http://code.google.com/p/wkhtmltopdf/downloads/list?can=1).

-**Please note that bug reports won't be accepted for old versions.**
+**Please note that bug reports won't be accepted for versions older than 0.12**